 “Would you please give Mr. Drake and his employees a round of applause?”

 John Merrick joined the rest of the guests with a hearty expression of admiration.
 Anne returned to the podium and looked at the running script on the teleprompter.
-For just an instant, she was jolted.
+For just an instant, the screen text jolted her.
 The next recipients were Lendina Bisha and Magda Galanis.
-This was no different from John getting a shocker in court.
-The best strategy is to show no emotion, to act unsurprised.
+Like John getting a shocker in court, the best strategy is to show no emotion and act unsurprised.
 Without missing a beat, Anne pressed on.

 “The next Distinguished Service Award goes to Magda Galanis and Lendina Bisha of the La Touche De l'artiste Art Gallery for their fundraising efforts for the Ship of Hope Home for Battered Women and Teenaged Runaways.
-Ms. Galanis and Mrs. Bisha raised over $4.5 million for the Ship of Hope facility’s operation this year.
+This year, Ms. Galanis and Mrs. Bisha raised over $4.5 million for the Ship of Hope facility’s operation.
 Ms. Galanis and Mrs. Bisha, would you be so kind as to come to the podium.”

 The two women slowly made their way to the stage.
-Lendina Bisha wore a metallic gold Ralph Lauren dress that showed a lot of cleavage.
+Lendina Bisha wore a metallic gold Ralph Lauren dress with a lot of cleavage.
 Magda Galanis was a bit more modest with a white metallic jersey gown, one-shoulder bared, culturally appropriate for an émigré from Greece.
-Anne Merrick stepped to the edge of the stage and handed Lendina the commemorative plaqueGiving her best fake smile, Anne addressed the woman who probably attempted to kill her and her f.
+Anne Merrick stepped to the edge of the stage and handed Lendina the commemorative plaque.

 “Congratulations, Mrs. Bisha.
 You too, Ms. Galanis.
 Would everybody give a round of applause to these two ladies?”

 As the audience applauded, Lendina and Magda turned to face the crowd.
-They raised the plaque over their heads, basking in the glory of the moment.
+They raised the plaque over their heads, basking in the moment's glory.
 As Lendina returned to her table, Anne pressed on with the awards, finishing with a practiced flourish that elicited the attendees' admiration.
-Returning to her seat, Anne and John endured the remaining presentations and speeches, occasionally glancing at Lendina’s table, where she was holding lively conversations with her tablemates.
+Returning to her seat, Anne and John endured the remaining presentations and speeches, occasionally glancing at Lendina’s table, where she held lively conversations with her tablemates.

-When the Burnam Awards diner concluded, Anne and John said goodbyes to the Executive Committee and headed out the door as the hotel’s employees began to clean up.
+When the Burnam Awards dinner concluded, Anne and John said goodbyes to the Executive Committee and headed out the door as the hotel’s employees cleaned up.
 John suggested a nightcap out on the Shanghai Terrace, and Anne happily agreed.

-The Peninsula’s Shanghai Terrace is, in good weather, one of the loveliest spots in downtown Chicago.
-Overlooking the Miracle Mile and the city's night lights, the terrace is, by design, Asian in appearance.
+In good weather, the Peninsula’s Shanghai Terrace is one of the loveliest spots in downtown Chicago.
+The terrace overlooking the Miracle Mile is, by design, Asian in appearance.
 The tables and chairs are decidedly Chinese; the plants are reminiscent of a Chinese garden, with a granite sculpture that looks like an ancient Buddha worn down by the tides of time.

 John and Anne Merrick took a table near the statue, with their Warhorse guard standing nearby.
 A female voice from behind them rang out.